 Yield: 6 cups of cheese dip

-In a large pot on medium heat, cook the onions and garlic in 2 tablespoon of butter until they start to caramelize.
+In a large pot on medium heat, cook the onions and garlic in 2 tablespoons of butter until they start to caramelize.

 Add spices and salt to taste, then stir thoroughly with a whisk and sweat them some more.

-Lower the heat, melt the whole stick of butter, then add the flour.
+Lower the heat, melt the whole remaining butter, then add the flour.